christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 So far, ChronicleDB does not support transactions, which is actually rare for event stores in general.
 This is good for us, because we don't need to think about linearizing transactions and making them atomic, which also increases the latency of such a system tremendously.
 If transactions are ever needed, especially across partitions, we refer to subsections [@sec:partitioning] and [@sec:coordination-free-replication].

-\paragraph{Log Optimization.}

-I/O on the Raft log can be costly, as all operations must be written to the log before executed on the event store replicas.
-Without buffering, the log looks almost similar to the actual event stream persisted in the store.
-In addition, it requires non-trivial state management such as allocation and pruning to prevent unbounded growth.

-The log implementation in this work is far from being optimized.
-Even more, we violate the "The log is the database" philosophy of ChronicleDB.
-There are approaches for log-less state machine replication that can lead back to this philosophy [@skrzypzcak2020towards].
-But, we limit our work on the replication protocol itself, not on the implementation details of the log.
-In chapter [@sec:conclusion], we list possible improvements on the log.

-\paragraph{Log Compaction.}

-We haven't implemented a snapshotting mechanism so far.
-Currently, when the system is rebooted, the whole log is replayed and the $\textrm{TAB}^+$ index rebuilt, which is very expensive.
-While snapshotting a simple key-value store is simple (which previous literature was limited to), snapshotting the event store by creating clones of it to the current point in time is too expensive, as the store is already written to disk of the replicas.
-We considered that it is sufficient to reduce the snapshot to a pointer that points to the latest committed event in the store, and changing the state transfer implementation of Ratis to one that transfers the $\textrm{TAB}^+$ up to this pointer.
-But this method may be limited to an append-only event store—we haven't considered a solution for out-of-order entries yet, nor are we sure that this requires expectional handling at all.

 \paragraph{Distributed Queries.}

 The following implementation in this work focuses on write replication.
 To query an event stream with shards on different nodes, distributed queries must be performed, which is an entirely separate, complex area of interest that exceeds the scope of this work.
 We refer here to the literature of distributed queries and implementations in popular distributed database systems [yu1984distributed; kossmann2000state; azhir2022join].
 In this work, we have not yet implemented the query interface, even for single-shard queries.

 \paragraph{Multi-Threaded Event Queue Workers and Partitioning.}

 We don't know how the decoupling of local event queue threads by introducing partitioning affects the possible performance that can be achieved with multiple streams through ChronicleDBs own event queue and worker architecture, as with partitioning, the relation is no longer one-queue-per-stream, but one-partition-per-stream.
+As we move the actual event store implementation behind the state machine and the Raft log, all inserts are linearized, therefore we don't benefit from implementations of the index that are optimized for concurrency.

 \paragraph{Production-Ready Implementation.}